The 20 Best Pure Red Cell Aplasia Doctors in North Korea

 Seoul, KR

-Sooyong Park practices in Seoul, Republic of Korea.
+Sooyong Park practices practicing medicine in Seoul, Republic of Korea.
 Park is rated as an Advanced expert by MediFind in the treatment of Pure Red Cell Aplasia.
-Their top areas of expertise are Pure Red Cell Aplasia, Adult T-Cell Leukemia, Fifth Disease, and Anemia.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Pure Red Cell Aplasia, Adult T-Cell Leukemia, Fifth Disease, and Anemia.

 Advanced in Pure Red Cell Aplasia